Planning Your Deployment

-Identity storage: Use Active Directory, OpenLDAP, or use local identity store?
+Identity storage: use an external or use local identity store?

-You must choose one of these models during the installation process; you can't change these identity store methods later unless you reinstall Tableau Server.
+You must choose one of these models during the installation process; you can't change the identity store type later unless you reinstall Tableau Server.
 If you are working with your IT department, you'll want to connect with the identity management folks to help plan and implement your identity store model.

-Does your organization run Active Directory?
-If so, then you probably want to use it with Tableau Server as well.
-If your organization doesn't use Active Directory (or OpenLDAP), then you'll configure Tableau Server to use local identity store.
+Does your organization run Active Directory or another LDAP directory service?
+These are considered "external identity stores."
+If your organization uses an external identity store, then you probably want to use it with Tableau Server as well.
+If your organization doesn't use Active Directory or another LDAP directory service, then you'll configure Tableau Server to use local identity store.

 The identity store method you choose determines how you plan for user provisioning, site and server management, and data and client access models.
-Mixed-mode functionality—where some users are managed in Active Directory and some are managed by the local Tableau server computer—is not supported.
-If you have some users who are not part of your corporate Active Directory and need access, then you must provision and manage all users locally.
+Mixed-mode functionality—where some users are managed in an external directory and some are managed by the local Tableau server computer—is not supported.
+If you have some users who are not part of your corporate directory service and need access, then you must provision and manage all users locally.

 This section describes both options and how to plan for either identity store model.
 How you plan to authenticate users will inform how you manage identities.
 We cover the basics of what authentication means and how Tableau Server can integrate with other authentication technologies like Kerberos, OpenID, and SAML.